batect/batect/ROADMAP.md

      * not monitoring console size changes
      * streaming I/O to container in multiplexed mode (see attach API documentation)
 * some way to check for outdated base images (eg. using `postgres:10.0` and suggests updating to `postgres:10.5`)
+* make the last mile easier: pushing images and deploying applications